bomoko/lethabadi/README.md

 `$serviceResult = $container('serviceName');`

+### Protecting Parameters

+If you want to store an invokable object as a parameter, you have to bind it to the container using the protect() method.
+The container will try to run any invokable by default during service resolution.
+Protecting the parameter means that you're guaranteed to get back what you put in.

+`$container->protect('protectedParameter', function () { return 'will run outside container';});`

 ### Defining Shared Services

 Shared services return the same instance every time the service is resolved.
 To define a shared service, simply bind it to the container with the bindSingleton method.